 With the shorter days, chances are good that you will be walking at dusk or in the dark.
 Reflective clothing or tape is a must so others can see you – especially drivers!

 Be aware of ice or snow that could fall from things such as trees or awnings.
+Keep aware of your surroundings in general, as ice and snow make everything more treacherous.

 When All Else Fails